 If you are looking for a group of people to support you on your journey towards a new you,

-LOOKING FOR AN EASY TO UNDERSTAND BEGINNER’S GUIDE ON THE LOW CARB DIET?
+LOOKING FOR AN EASY TO UNDERSTAND BEGINNER’S GUIDE ON THE KETO DIET?

-I am a Singapore girl of Chinese descent, now living with my loving husband in the beautiful mountains of Jackson Hole, Wyoming, USA.
+I am an American, Singaporean of Chinese descent, now living with my loving husband in the beautiful mountains of Jackson Hole, Wyoming, USA.

-On this website, I share how to prepare simple, mouth-watering, and healthy low-carb meals at home.
+On this website, I share how to prepare simple, mouth-watering, and healthy keto meals at home.

 I also explain how to choose the healthiest foods when eating out.